tgasla/gvirtus-kai/README.md

 ### ⚡ Current Status

-✅ No dependency on KAI Scheduler
+- ✅ No dependency on KAI Scheduler
-✅ Works on any Kubernetes cluster with NVIDIA GPU nodes ❌ No current feature enhancements from KAI Scheduler
+- ✅ Works on any Kubernetes cluster with NVIDIA GPU nodes
-🔜 Planned future integration with KAI Scheduler
+- 🔜 Planned future integration with KAI Scheduler for added enhancements

 While the name suggests an integration with NVIDIA’s [KAI Scheduler](https://github.com/NVIDIA/KAI-Scheduler), this tool currently: